stellar/go/services/horizon/internal/docs/captive_core_migration.md

   - We assume your machine has **enough extra RAM** to hold Captive Core's in-memory database (~3GiB), which is a larger memory requirement than a traditional Core setup (which would have an on-disk database).

-  - The examples here refer to the testnet for safety; replace the appropriate references with the pubnet equivalents when you're ready.
+  - The examples here refer to the **testnet for safety**; replace the appropriate references with the pubnet equivalents when you're ready.

-  - In some places, packages need to be built from scratch.
-We assume a sane [Golang](https://golang.org/doc/install) development environment for this.
+  - In some places, bleeding-edge versions of packages can be built from scratch.
+We assume a sane **[Golang](https://golang.org/doc/install) development environment** for this.

 To start off simply, we assume a **single-machine Ubuntu setup** running both Horizon and Core with a single local PostgreSQL server.
 This assumption is loosened in a [later section](#multi-machine-setup).